13th Dáil: Graphical representation

 This is a graphical comparison of party strengths in the 13th Dáil from February 1948.
 This was not the official seating plan.

 Ceann Comhairle

 On the meeting of the Dáil, Frank Fahy (FF) was proposed as Ceann Comhairle by Éamon de Valera (FF) and seconded by Richard Mulcahy (FG).
 His election was approved unanimously.
+This was the seventh successive Dáil in which Fahy served as Ceann Comhairle.

 TDs by constituency

-The list of the 147 TDs elected, is given in alphabetical order by Dáil constituency.
+The 147 TDs elected at the 1948 general election are listed by Dáil constituency.